 In its original sense, the noun caveat means a warning or caution.
 It comes from Latin, where it means, literally, let him beware.
-Caveat did not originally mean a qualification, condition, or limitation, but it is so often used this way that we out to accept that the word has changed.
-The American Heritage Dictionary already lists this newer definition, but it is not only Americans who use caveat in the newer sense.
+Caveat did not originally mean a qualification, condition, or limitation, but this newer sense is well-established, even if it hasn’t fully supplanted the older one.

 Examples